-Trump's Ex-Lawyer Cohen Acknowledges Scheme To Rig Polls In Presidential Race
+Trump's Ex-Lawyer Michael Cohen Acknowledges Scheme To Rig Polls In Presidential Race

 Cohen also has pleaded guilty to federal charges connected to a scheme in which he arranged payments to two women to buy their silence about sexual relationships they said they'd had with Trump.

-Another party in the scheme, American Media Inc., the publisher of the National Enquirer, has acknowledged in court document that it played its role with the aim of helping Trump's campaign.
+Another party in the scheme, American Media Inc., the publisher of the National Enquirer, has acknowledged in court document that it played a role with the aim of helping Trump's campaign.

 Cohen has been sentenced to three years in prison for his campaign crimes and others; AMI concluded a deal with prosecutors that protected it from prosecution in exchange for its cooperation and some changes to its practices.